VSakurai/VSakurai/README.md

 # 👨 About me:

-- I am a beginner Full Stack developer.
-I'm learning to program on my own, in the winter of 2023 I decided to create my first Discord bot in Python for a conversation I'm participating in.
+- I am a beginner BackEnd developer.
+I'm learning to program on my own, and in the winter of 2023 I decided to create my first Discord bot in Python for a conversation I'm participating in.
  I was so fascinated by this that I began to enjoy the programming process.
-In the summer of 2024, I decided to learn JavaScript, CSS, HTML and Node.js.
+In the summer of 2024, I decided to learn JavaScript.
 - It was very difficult, but I am always ready to learn new things, look for new challenges and opportunities for growth!
 Let's communicate, collaborate and create something unusual!

 ---